Floquet Fractional Chern Insulators and Competing Phases in Twisted Bilayer Graphene

-which is the same as that derived for non-interacting TBG~\cite{Yun2020,Katz2020,Vogl2020,Xie2021} because the interaction is time-independent in our model. $H_{\rm eff}^{(1)}$ is a single-particle term which introduces a staggered potential of strength $P=(eA_0v_F)^2/(\hbar\Omega)=(3a^2t_0^2 e^2\mathcal{E}_0^2)/(4\hbar^3\Omega^3)$ in both graphene layers.
-As this stagger potential breaks the $C_2$ sublattice symmetry, it gaps the Dirac cones of the static TBG.
-Then the two flat bands near the CNP may be isolated and carry non-zero Chern number in specific range of $P$ and twist angle $\theta$~\cite{Yun2020,Katz2020}.
-Note that $H_{\rm eff}^{(1)}$ plays a similar role to the alignment with an hBN substrate, which, to the lowest order, also introduces a staggered potential of about $15 \ {\rm meV}$~\cite{Senthil2019_2}.
-The advantage of light driving compared to hBN is that we can easily control the strength of this staggered potential by tuning the electric field $\mathcal{E}_0$ or frequency $\Omega$.
+which is the same as that derived for the non-interacting TBG~\cite{Yun2020,Katz2020,Vogl2020,Xie2021} because the interaction is time-independent in our model. $H_{\rm eff}^{(1)}$ is a single-particle term which introduces a staggered potential of strength $P=(eA_0v_F)^2/(\hbar\Omega)=(3a^2t_0^2 e^2\mathcal{E}_0^2)/(4\hbar^3\Omega^3)$ in both graphene layers.
+Note that this potential is opposite in the two valleys.

-Previous works studying high-frequency driving in non-interacting lattice models often neglect $H_{\rm eff}^{(2)}$ and other higher-order terms in $H_{\rm eff}$, because their corrections to the single-particle Hamiltonian is quite small.
+Previous works studying the high-frequency driving in non-interacting lattice models often neglect $H_{\rm eff}^{(2)}$ and other higher-order terms in $H_{\rm eff}$, because their corrections to the single-particle Hamiltonian is quite small.
 However, once interactions are considered, one should be very careful when dealing with these high-order terms, because they can include effective interactions even though the original interaction $H_{\rm int}$ is time-independent.
 To the leading order, these effective interactions are present in $H_{\rm eff}^{(2)}$ if $\left[H_m,\left[H_{\rm int},H_{-m}\right]\right]\neq 0$.
 While being much weaker than $H_{\rm eff}^{(0)}$ and $H_{\rm eff}^{(1)}$, these effective interactions may still be comparable to the many-body gap protecting the ground state of $H_{\rm eff}$, thus having essential influences on the low-energy stroboscopic physics.
-Indeed, it was found in some Floquet topological lattice models that the effective interactions in $H_{\rm eff}^{(2)}$ led by original density-density repulsions destabilize topologically ordered FCIs~\cite{Eckardt2015}.
+Indeed, it was found in some Floquet topological lattice models that the effective interactions in $H_{\rm eff}^{(2)}$ led by original density-density repulsions destabilize topologically ordered FCIs~\cite{Anisimovas2015}.
 In our model, we carefully evaluate $\left[H_1,\left[H_{\rm int},H_{-1}\right]\right]$.
-Remarkably, we find it is zero due to the special forms of our $H_{\pm1}$ and $H_{\rm int}$ (see Appendix).
-Therefore, by contrast to Ref.~\cite{Eckardt2015}, $H_{\rm eff}^{(2)}$ in our model is still a single-particle correction without effective interactions:
+Remarkably, we find it is zero due to the special forms of $H_{\pm1}$ and $H_{\rm int}$ in our model (see Appendix~\ref{sec::appA}).
+Therefore, by contrast to Ref.~\cite{Anisimovas2015}, $H_{\rm eff}^{(2)}$ in our model is still a single-particle correction without effective interactions:

 where